Last updated: ET

-Petty crime, such as pickpocketing and purse snatching, occurs.
-Increasingly, Canadians are victims of these crimes, especially in Havana.
+Petty crime, such as pickpocketing and purse snatching, occurs

-Theft generally occurs in crowded places such as tourist areas, markets and beaches.
+Theft generally occurs in crowded places such as tourist areas, markets, beaches and isolated areas.
 Theft from hotel rooms, particularly in private accommodations (casas particulares), occurs.
 Theft from cars is also common.

-Theft of items from checked baggage at Cuban airports occurs, whereby bags, including locked suitcases, are opened and items are removed.
-All bags are routinely X-rayed on arrival and departure as part of normal security procedures.
+Theft of items from checked baggage at Cuban airports also occurs, whereby bags, including locked suitcases, are opened and items are removed.

 - Ensure that your personal belongings, including your passport and other travel documents, are secure at all times

-- Do not pack valuables in your checked luggage
+- Don’t pack valuables in your checked luggage

 - Carry a photocopy of your passport’s identification page at all times

 - Avoid showing signs of affluence, such as flashy jewelry and watches